Ariana Grande Is Suing Forever 21 for $10 Million

 Despite no deal, the brand launched a "misleading campaign across its website and social media platforms primarily in January and February 2019," the lawsuit alleges.
 "The campaign capitalized on the concurrent success of Ms. Grande's album Thank U, Next by publishing at least 30 unauthorized images and videos misappropriating Ms. Grande's name, image, likeness, and music in order to create the false perception of her endorsement."

-The lawsuit further alleges Forever 21 suggested Grande's endorsement by hiring a look-alike model and posting photos of her in clothing and accessories resembling the star's "7 Rings" music video and ones publicly associated with the star.
+The lawsuit further alleges Forever 21 suggested Grande's endorsement by posting photos of a "look-alike model" in clothing and accessories resembling ones from the star's music videos, including "7 Rings."

 According to the filing, Grande "discovered the infringement" around February and her representatives demanded the company take down the unauthorized uses, though, per the lawsuit, they allegedly remained up until at least mid-April despite repeated contact from her team.